Deep Policy Iteration with Integer Programming for Inventory Management: Numerical Results and Managerial Insights

-For the RL algorithms we used the tested and reliable implementations provided by Stable-Baselines3 (\citealt{stable-baselines3}), under the MIT License.
-We made all our environment compatible with OpenAI Gym (\citealt{brockman2016}) and to implement PARL we built on reference implementations of PPO provided in SpinningUp (\citealt{SpinningUp2018}) (both MIT License).
-We ran RL baselines on a 152 node X 26 (average) CPU cluster (individual jobs used 1 CPU and max $<$1GB RAM), and PARL on a 13 nodes X 48 (average) CPU cluster (individual PARL job uses 16 CPUs for trajectory parallelization and CPLEX computations and average $<$4GB RAM).
+We compare PARL with four state-of-the-art, widely used RL algorithms: PPO \citep{schulman2017proximal}, TD3 \citep{fujimoto2018addressing}, SAC \citep{pmlr-v80-haarnoja18b}, and A2C \citep{mnih2016asynchronous}.
+For the RL algorithms, we used the tested and reliable implementations provided by Stable-Baselines3 \citep{stable-baselines3}, under the MIT License.
+We made all our environments compatible with OpenAI Gym \citep{brockman2016}, and to implement PARL, we built on reference implementations of PPO provided in SpinningUp \citep{SpinningUp2018} (both MIT License).
+We ran RL baselines on a 152-node cluster with an average of 26 CPUs per node (individual jobs used 1 CPU and less than 1GB RAM), and PARL on a 13-node cluster with an average of 48 CPUs per node (individual PARL jobs use 16 CPUs for trajectory parallelization and CPLEX computations and average less than 4GB RAM).
 We use version 12.10 of CPLEX with a time constraint of 60s per decision step with 2 threads.

-We additionally compare PARL with commonly used order-upto heuristics in supply chains: a popularly used $(s,S)$ base stock (BS) policy (\citealt{scarf1960optimality}), here implemented for each link (see Appendix~\ref{sec:basestock_heuristic} for implementation details); and a decomposition-aggregation (DA) heuristic (\citealt{rong2017heuristics}) to evaluate echelon order-up to policies $(S,S)$ for a serial path in near closed form (see Appendix~\ref{sec:DA_heuristic} for implementation details).
-The latter heuristic is designed for tree-networks with backordered demand and no-fixed costs in the presence of infinite supply and it has near-closed form expressions with assymptotic guarantees under those settings.
-In the former heuristic, a simulation based grid search using the environment is performed to identify the best $(s,S)$ pair for every link assuming infinite supply but with all other complexities (lost sales and fixed costs) in-tact.
+We additionally compare PARL with commonly used order-up-to heuristics in supply chains: a popularly used $(s,S)$ base stock (BS) policy \citep{scarf1960optimality}, here implemented for each link (see Appendix~\ref{sec:basestock_heuristic} for implementation details); and a decomposition-aggregation (DA) heuristic \citep{rong2017heuristics} to evaluate echelon order-up-to policies $(S,S)$ for a serial path in near closed form (see Appendix~\ref{sec:DA_heuristic} for implementation details).
+The latter heuristic is designed for tree-networks with backordered demand and no fixed costs in the presence of infinite supply, and it has near-closed form expressions with asymptotic guarantees under those settings.
+In the former heuristic, a simulation-based grid search using the environment is performed to identify the best $(s,S)$ pair for every link, assuming infinite supply but with all other complexities (lost sales and fixed costs) intact.
 In fact, due to these differences, we believe that the BS heuristic tends to outperform the DA heuristic in the settings we study, as we will see in the next section.